 Twin Rivers currently holds licenses from the government of the Province of New Brunswick in respect of the NB Crown Lands.
 Twin Rivers has the right to approximately 17% of the annual harvest from the NB Crown Lands in consideration for a royalty fee paid to the Crown.
 Approximately 83% of the annual harvest from the NB Crown Lands is sub-licensed to third parties who are entitled to cut and harvest timber for their own use on payment of the royalty fee to the Crown and payment of a management fee to Twin Rivers.
 On January 31, 2006, the Operating LP and Fraser Papers entered into the Crown Lands Services Agreement pursuant to which the Operating LP agreed to provide services under Fraser Papers' direction relating to the NB Crown Lands.
 On April 29, 2010, Twin Rivers acquired the Crown Land Services Agreement from Fraser Papers in connection with its acquisition of Fraser Papers' specialty papers business.
-Under the Crown Lands Services Agreement, the Operating LP charges Twin Rivers the following prescribed fees: (i) Acadian's cost of production (including harvest cost, transportation, access road construction and maintenance), and (ii) a service fee (calculated in $\frac{1}{3}$) as consideration for its services under the Crown Lands Services Agreement.
+Under the Crown Lands Services Agreement, the Operating LP charges Twin Rivers the following prescribed fees: (i) Acadian's cost of production (including harvest cost, transportation, access road construction and maintenance), and (ii) a service fee (calculated in \$/m3) as consideration for its services under the Crown Lands Services Agreement.
 The service fee charged by Acadian may be audited by an independent auditor every five years.
-Historically, the service fee has been fixed for five years with an embedded annual adjustment based on the New Brunswick Consumers Price Index.
-As manager of the NB Crown Lands under the Crown Timber License, Twin Rivers is responsible for collecting and paying to the government a royalty fee (calculated in m^3 that varies based on species and product type).
-A levy fee (calculated in m^3 for silviculture spending that differs for softwood and hardwood) is administered for volume harvested on the License.
+As manager of the NB Crown Lands under the Crown Timber License, Twin Rivers is responsible for collecting and paying to the government a royalty fee (calculated in \$/m3 that varies based on species and product type).
+A levy fee (calculated in \$/m3 for silviculture spending that differs for softwood and hardwood) is administered for volume harvested on the License.
 Acadian assists Twin Rivers by collecting such amounts from sub-licensees.